evaera/RoVer/index.md

 - Speak with confidence, because everyone is who their name says they are.
 - Adding an extra step between trolls & spammers and your server will drastically reduce unwanted activity.
 - Integrate closely with Roblox groups, showing ranks and giving roles based on group membership.
-- The verification database is already populated with hundreds of thousands of Discord-Roblox account links, so it's possible users will already be verified when they join your server.
+- The verification database is already populated with millions of Discord-Roblox account links, so it's possible users will already be verified when they join your server.
 - The official version of RoVer can handle bigger servers and will automatically be able to update roles the second a user verifies.
 (If you host RoVer yourself, the user will have to run a command in order for the verification to take place.)

 # Using RoVer